GMC Yukon Insurance Rates

 Price Range Variability

-Using a 40-year-old driver as an example, GMC Yukon insurance rates range from as low as $518 for just the minimum liability insurance to a high rate of $2,162 for a high-risk driver policy.
+For a driver around age 40, GMC Yukon insurance rates go from as cheap as $518 for a discount liability-only rate to a high of $2,162 for a driver who requires high-risk insurance.

 Urban vs. Rural Price Range